 All Scientific Paper, Video, and Poster submissions that are scheduled for presentation must provide their completed presentation to SLS NO LATER THAN July 15, 2020 for review by the CME committee.
 This copy of your presentation will be uploaded to the show computers for presentation in your designated presentation room.
 You will be provided with a link to a DropBox for uploading your completed presentation once your meeting registration has been completed.

 (Note: Poster presenters must also follow the Scientific Poster Submission Instructions; Video presenters must also follow the Video Submission Instructions)

 - An online Abstract Submission Form must be completed for each abstract submitted.
 No more than two submissions as a first author/presenter will be accepted.

-- A Disclosure Affidavit must be completed for each author and co-author.
-(PLEASE NOTE: Only one disclosure affidavit is required per person participating in any role of MISWeek 2019.)
+- A Disclosure Affidavit must be completed for the presenting author.
+(PLEASE NOTE: Only one disclosure affidavit is required per person participating in any role of MISWeek 2020.)

 - Abstract text (250 words or less) must be entered in the area provided on the online Abstract Submission Form.